paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ~~~
 KBP SHALL NOT be used to verify the identity of a claimant.
 KBP MAY be used to resolve to a unique, claimed identity.

-For Assertion Chapte.r The CSP shall be capable of conveying this information to Verifiers.
+For Assertion Chapter The CSP shall be capable of conveying this information to Verifiers.
 At Level 1, the name associated with the Subscriber is provided by the Applicant and accepted without verification.
 At Level 2, the identifier associated with the subscriber may be pseudonymous but the RA or CSP shall retain the actual identity of the Subscriber.
 In addition, pseudonymous Level 2 credentials shall be distinguishable from Level 2 credentials that contain verified names.

 At Level 3 and above, the name associated with the Subscriber shall be verified.